History

 The Perebooms renamed The Hill House to The Rosalie Tour and Weddding Home after visiting The Rosalie Mansion in Natchez, Mississippi.
 The Rosalie Mansion is owned and operated as a tour home by the Daughters of the American Revolution, and the Perebooms thought renaming The Hill House would help increase their tour and wedding business.

 The current owners are Charles and Lori Ragsdell, who purchased The Rosalie on December 21, 2007.
 They are committed to preserving and rehabilitating The Rosalie.
-Renovations include new hi-efficiency heating and air-conditioning systems, a new cedar roof, an updated kitchen, extensive interior and exterior repairs, and a new coat of paint inside and out.
-Lori is a vice-president of Lockton Companies, the largest independently owned insurance broker in the world, and works from her home office.
-She is a Claims Consultant that works with national accounts, and travels extensively.
-Charles develops web sites, corporate databases, and multimedia presentations.
-As volunteers, they help produce and promote blues festivals, including the Eureka Springs Blues Weekend and the Gladstone, Missouri Summertime BluesFest.
+Renovations over the years have included new hi-efficiency heating and air-conditioning systems, a new cedar roof, an updated kitchen, extensive interior and exterior repairs, and a new coat of paint inside and out.

-Lori and Charles are dedicated blues music lovers, and are Charter Members of The Blues Foundation.
-They are also supporters of Turpentine Creek Wildlife Refuge, which provides lifetime refuge to abused, neglected and abandoned lions, tigers, cougars, and other animals.
-Charles is a long-time board member, and currenty serves as its chairman.
+Lori and Charles are dedicated blues music lovers and have helped produce dozens of music festivals over the years.
+They are also long-time supporters of Turpentine Creek Wildlife Refuge, which provides lifetime refuge to abused, neglected and abandoned lions, tigers, cougars, and other animals.
+Charles was a board member for over a decade, and served as its chairman during some of their most important rescues, including the Colorado Project.

 Changes Over The Years